 Kraemer served as associate conductor of the Buffalo Philharmonic from 2009 to 2014, where he regularly led the orchestra in each of its concert series.
-A passionate advocate for new music, he has performed the works of many living composers during his career.
-He has led the American Composers Orchestra’s EarShot readings with several orchestras in the United States and the ICO was recently awarded a Virginia B. Toulmin commission for emerging women composers under his leadership.
-Kraemer has also served as Music Director of the Erie Chamber Orchestra (2012-2017) and associate conductor of the Virginia Symphony Orchestra.
+A passionate advocate for new music, he has performed the works of many living composers during his career and has led the American Composers Orchestra’s EarShot readings with several orchestras.
+The ICO was awarded a Virginia B. Toulmin commission for emerging women composers under his leadership.
+Kraemer has also served as Music Director of the Erie Chamber Orchestra and associate conductor of the Virginia Symphony Orchestra.

 Increasingly recognized for his committed advocacy of music education and his devotion to young audiences, he currently serves on the faculty at New England Music Camp, where he conducts the symphony orchestra and teaches chamber music.
 The Buffalo Philharmonic’s award-winning education concerts grew exponentially under his leadership, expanding to reach over 40,000 students throughout western New York.
 He played an integral role in the creation of the orchestra’s successful live broadcast concerts with Time Warner Cable, as well as implementing new collaborations with many organizations in the Buffalo community.
 His performances are broadcast regularly on NPR’s Performance Today.